manishbista28/articles/messaging.md

 ## Additional Usecase
 The key refreshing mechanism is also helpful when the implementation itself requires it.
 For example, group communications are based on establishing a shared secret key and using that key to encrypt and decrypt group messages.
 When there is a change in group member, the shared secret has to be refreshed to ensure that the message exchanged is now visible to exactly the current members of the group.
+This necessity to update shared key upon group membership changes can also be integrated.

+In conclusion, future decentralized applications are likely to require robust mechanisms of interaction between parties involved.
+The inherent nature of blockchain raises concerns around its reliability, which can be addressed by drawing practices from applications which we have already known to trust.